iTwin/viewer/packages/modules/web-viewer-react/README.md

 #### Required

 - `blankConnection` - Data to use to create the BlankConnection (name, location, extents, etc.).
-Note that no contextId or iModelId is required for this component
+Note that no iTwinId or iModelId is required for this component

 #### Optional